eandersonEverfi/product-qa-docs/docs/accordion_block.md

 THEN: The first accordion node closes\
 AND: The second accordion node expands

-after expanding first node - waiting for accordion node to have max-height of  576px
+after expanding first node - waiting for accordion node to have max-height of  544px

-waitng for expanded node elemsnts button 1 and 2
+waitng for expanded node elements button 1 and 2

 ### ALP-167 - accordion > expanding an accordion node adds a check mark to this node on opening

 WHEN: A user clicks on an accordion node\
 THEN: That clicked on node gets a checkmark icon\

-after expanding first node - waiting for accordion node to have max-height of  576px
+after expanding first node - waiting for accordion node to have max-height of  544px

 ### ALP-168 - accordion > Upon expanding an accordion node the user sees this node's unique content

 WHEN: the user clicks on an accordion node\
 THEN: the user sees that node's unique content exposed

-after expanding first node - waiting for accordion node to have max-height of  576px
+after expanding first node - waiting for accordion node to have max-height of  544px

 ### COM-1853 - accordion - all stepper accordion nodes are closed by default